 The accent of red is hot, alive, and stimulating.

 Being the longest wavelength, red is a commanding color.
 Red has the most power, heat, and activity of all colors.
 It has the property of appearing to be nearer than it is and therefore it grabs our attention first.
-If you have a room which does not have a view red curtains will draw your eye back into the room.
+If you have a room that does not have a view red curtains will draw your eye back into the room.

 Physically it stimulates us and raises the pulse rate, giving the feeling that time is passing faster than it really is.
 Pure red is the simplest color and is stimulating and lively and very friendly.
 But use caution, for, at the same time, it can be perceived as demanding and aggressive.